viktorKorolyuk/Not-Latex/README.md

 This is a latex-inspired processor which takes a text file as input and outputs an HTML file with the proper styles and formatting.

-It allows for Latex-like math to be used (using MathML) and it supports Markdown.
+It allows for Latex-like math to be used (using MathJax) and it supports Markdown.

 ## Example